bssrdev/wilderhood/_posts/2016-06-23-Eager-to-see-the-glow-again.markdown

 <img src="{{ site.baseurl }}/img/2016-06-23/Mushroom-ChorlaGhats.jpg" alt="Mushroom captured in Chorla Ghats, Goa by Ashwini Kumar Bhat">

 <p>
-The forest of the region where I visited last time was teeming with various life forms.
+The forest of the region when I visited last time was teeming with various life forms.
 The color of the jungle was vibrant and so are the creatures!
 </p>

 <img src="{{ site.baseurl }}/img/2016-06-23/Twigs-ChorlaGhats.jpg" alt="Twigs captured in Chorla Ghats, Goa by Ashwini Kumar Bhat">